jhmcstanton/jhmcstanton.github.io/posts/blog/2020-11-24-dependent-units.markdown

 ```

 These operators will perform the expected mathematical operators on the
-underlying numeric representation and on the units themselves.
-Let's
+underlying numeric representation _and on the units themselves_.
+In other
+words, the operator `<*>` says "give me two values with any two units and
+I'll give you back their values _and_ units multiplied."
+When using these
+operators you will always get back the expected units.

-try making a `speed` function with these.
+Let's try making a `speed` function with these.

 ```idis
 > speed : Fractional a => Value a (M Length) -> Value a (M Time) -> Value a Speed